 Seedbed preparation, seeding rates, seeding dates, seeding depths, fertility requirements, and planting methods will be consistent with approved local criteria and site conditions.
+Refer to VT 512 Forage and Biomass Planting Specification for methods.

 Ephemeral gullies and rills present in the planned border area will be eliminated as part of seedbed preparation.
 If present, ephemeral gullies and rills located immediately upslope from the planned border area need to be treated to ensure more sheet flow and less concentrated flow enters the field border area.